Sears Home Services

 MYTH 4: Close the vents in empty rooms to increase energy efficiency.

-Busted!
-Closing vents can increase air pressure in the ducts, causing leaks at the vent seams.
+Modern HVAC systems are balanced networks.
+Closing vents in unused rooms increases air pressure in the ducts, causing leaks at the vent seams.

 MYTH 5: My thermostat’s location doesn’t affect heating and cooling.